-Do not use bdr.drop\node() to drop node metadata and reuse node names.
-PGD can reuse existing node names providing the node name belongs to a node in a PARTED state.
-Use bdr.part\node() to remove the original node and place it in a PARTED state.
+It is not necessary to use bdr.drop\node() to drop node metadata just to reuse node names.
+PGD 5 and later can reuse existing node names as long as the node name in question belongs to a node in a PARTED state.
+Instead of dropping the node, use bdr.part\node() to remove the original node and place it in a PARTED.